Who Is Too Young or Too Old for You to Date?

 Women’s preferred maximum partner age: Examining maximum preferences, again the rule is more lenient, offering an age range with which most people are not comfortable.
-The rule states that it is acceptable for 30-year old women to date men who are up to 46 years old, but in actuality, 30-year-old women state that their max acceptable partner age would be less than 40 (around 37).
-The rule underestimates women’s reported preferences in their 20s, but the gap between reports of what is socially acceptable and the rule itself widen over time.
+The rule states that it is acceptable for 30-year old women to date men who are up to 46 years old, but in reality, 30-year-old women state that their max acceptable partner age would be less than 40 (around 37).
+The rule underestimates women’s reported preferences in their 20s, but the gap between reports of what is socially acceptable and the rule itself widens over time.

 Figure 4: Female Participants' Maximum Preferred Partner Age as Compared to the Rule

 Case Study: Demi Moore.
 Let’s take a look at Demi Moore, who at times has been criticized for dating men who differ substantially from her own age.
-As you can see from the graph, one partner exceeded the rule’s calculated acceptable maximum age, while Ashton Kutcher’s age fell short of the socially-acceptable minimum age when they first started dating in 2003.
+As you can see from the graph, one partner exceeded the rule’s calculated acceptable maximum age, while Ashton Kutcher’s age fell short of the socially acceptable minimum age when they first started dating in 2003.
 By the time of their separation in 2011, however, Kutcher, then 33 had crossed the minimum threshold (31.5) defined by the rule.

 How effective is the rule?

 Curious outsiders are quick to judge when they can see a wide age gap between two romantic partners.
 Maybe this is why the rule is so appealing.
 In a world in which many social norms are often unspoken, the half-your-age-plus-7 rule concretely defines a boundary.